hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 **“A modern implementation map of Tim Berners-Lee’s Semantic Web vision — built for AI.”**

 AI systems need a first hop.

 They can fake it for now — but not forever.

+AI grounding is not a user-visible bug.

+It’s a systems integrity failure.

+And systems integrity problems are always ignored until:

+auditors show up

+regulators show up

+lawyers show up

+That’s the historical pattern.
+No exceptions.

 **“This is the first publicly released, installable deterministic first-hop semantic layer for the web, designed explicitly for AI grounding.”**